thecodeteam/training/one-day-geekweek/agenda.md

   * Why they are 'taking over'
   * The 12 Factors
 * Cloud Native Platforms
-  * What you need to run this
-  * The idea of 'services'
+  * Ops Management + Services + Runtime
   * Prescriptive vs. Unstructured
 * Cloud Foundry
   * Base Components
   * Where it runs / how
-  * Developer Experience
-  * Operator Experience
+  * Developer & Operator Experience
   * *Hands On*: `cf push` checked out app

 ---